Women's Initiative

-The Women’s Initiative program emphasizes the importance of creating personalized interactions between school-aged women and college women.
+The Women's Initiative program emphasizes the importance of creating personalized interactions between school-aged women and college women.
 School-aged students can identify more closely with college students than with college recruiters and industry professionals.
-The enthusiasm shown by MIT women reveals a new and different side of engineering to younger girls.
+The enthusiasm shown by MIT women reveals a new and exciting side of STEM to younger girls.

-- Encourage school aged girls to pursue studies and careers in engineering.
+- Encourage school aged girls to pursue studies and careers in STEM.

 - Empower and motivate high school girls to take the most challenging math and science courses in high school.

-- Expose students to the field of engineering and challenge its common stereotypes.
+- Expose students to STEM disciplines and challenge their common stereotypes.

 - Educate and share experiences with other institutions and groups who wish to start similar programs.